 When the board is a DCE interface board, the link must be used with a flat cable to connect to a terminal.
-The link receives its clock from outside and the clock parameter must be configured as external clock (see Section 2.3 in the Packet Switching Guide).
+The link receives its clock from outside, so the clock parameter must be configured as external clock (see Section 2.3 in the Packet Switching Guide).

-When the board is a DTE interface board, the link uses the Fradswitch series internal clock, and the clock parameter must be configured as internal clock (see Section 2.3 in the Packet Switching Guide).
+When the board is set as DTE, the link uses the Fradswitch's internal clock, so the clock parameter must be configured as internal clock (see Section 2.3 in the Packet Switching Guide).